Atticus29/AvB/README.md

 ## By: Mark Fisher

 ## Known issues
-If too many successes and failures are clicked too rapidly, it seems that there are too many listeners in action.
+If too many successes and failures are clicked too rapidly, the app gets wonky.
+Easily resolved by navigating away and returning.
+Seems that there are too many listeners?

 ## Description
 AvB, short for A vs. B, is an app that allows users to perform A/B tests on all sorts of aspects of their daily lives.
 The idea is to help you figure out what actions or changes can affect significant change in an area of your life that you're interested in improving.